vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 per input also matched.
 Temporary comparison tools and exports were removed.
 No new permanent test files were added.

+## Fade declarations use the source motion plan

+`PerformanceBoundValue::begin` now takes the emitter, performance target, converted endpoint, and source motion plan.
+The plan supplies duration, delay, and timed or step-based progression for both the motion and its performance intent.
+This replaces the overload that accepted an independently constructed binding.

+Migrated 19 declarations across eight formats and removed KonamiSnes's second timed-versus-step decision.
+Raw and converted endpoints remain explicit; driver tick ordering, zero-duration handling, and raw-only motion are unchanged.
+The performance model still retains high-level intent and linked individual events.
+The benefit is fewer facts to keep consistent, with little change in line count.

+Validation: warning-free macOS Debug build and all 22 CTest targets passed.
+Ten lines of assertions in existing fixtures cover delayed intent, converted endpoints, and Konami's step-based intent.
+Temporary probes also checked all three motion modes with delayed, linked output points.
+No new permanent test files were added.

 ## Further investigation

 - Keep test growth proportional to behavioral risk.
 Prefer existing coverage